cozy-fox/mongo_ATS/nodejs/README.md

 [This VM][4] provides testing environment for plugins;

-1. res_config_mongodb for configuration engine,
+1. res_config_mongodb-test for realtime configuration engine,
-2. cdr_mongodb for CDR backend.
+2. cdr_mongodb-test for CDR backend,
+3. cel_mongodb-test for CEL backend.

 ## Launch a VM for testing